Zugamifk/araci/README.md

 Different areas have different weather patterns.
 Different types of weather create different conditions that affect the player, enemies, and other things.
 Magic can affect or change the weather.

 ### Shrines
-Shrines are scatter throughout the world.
+Shrines are scattered throughout the world.
 Player pray at a shrine to perform one of man actions
 * Make an offering for a magic skill
 * Make an offering for a pact
 * Heal (1 heart? full? depends on offering?)